pallavilagisetti/admin_control/upstar-website/README.md

-# SkillGraph AI - Admin Dashboard Frontend
+# Upstar Admin Dashboard Frontend

-A modern, responsive admin dashboard built with Next.js 14, TypeScript, and Tailwind CSS for managing the SkillGraph AI platform.
+A modern, responsive admin dashboard built with Next.js 14, TypeScript, and Tailwind CSS for managing the Upstar platform.

 ## 🚀 Features